Code-the-Dream-School/intro-to-python-v1/resources/final-project-overview.md

 - **Option B:** build a list from user input and export each Pokémon's stats to CSV
 - **Docs:** https://pokeapi.co/docs/v2

-> **Using a different API:** If you'd like to use an API not listed here, check with your mentor first.
+> **Using a different API:** If you'd like to use an API not listed here, check with your class's Cohort Instructional Leader (CIL) first.
 It must be free, require no API key for basic access, and return a list of records that can be structured as a list of dictionaries.

 ---